namjul/purchases/Readme.md

-# Purchases

-    This is a app for Firefox OS and Firefox for Android for tracking purchases.
+# Purchases App  repository for Firefox OS and Firefox for Android

-## Installation

-    coming ..

-## License

-  MIT
+    Please look in the gh-pages branch for all code